Obama says strains over Ukraine not leading to new Cold War with Russia

 Both Kerry and Klimkin told reporters further pressure on Russia was essential to halt the flow of men, money and weapons into eastern Ukraine, but said the United States and Ukraine were examining possible political steps that could be taken inside Ukraine to address Russian concerns.

+“We talked today about a political road ahead,” Kerry said.
+That included looking at ways in which Ukraine can convince Moscow that it will fulfill earlier promises, which included giving Russian speakers in the east more autonomy and rights.

+Discussing ways to "de-escalate" the situation on the ground, Klimkin stressed Ukraine’s commitment to decentralize power.

-(Additional reporting by Eric Beech, Will Dunham, David Storey and Patricia Zengerle; Editing by Sandra Maler, Tom Brown and Andrew Hay)
+(Additional reporting by Eric Beech, Will Dunham and David Storey; Editing by Sandra Maler and Tom Brown)

 MUMBAI/BENGALURU Demand for gold in India was seen higher ahead of an auspicious day for gold purchases on Friday compared to last year, with lower prices also acting as a catalyst.